 Serge Bueso, Piano, French & Spanish

 Mr. Serge graduated with the highest honors from the National Music Conservatory in France as well as graduating from the prestigious Sorbonne University in Paris in Philosophy and Foreign Languages.
 Mr. Serge became the youngest tenured Professor of Piano at the National Conservatoire in France while also maintaining a very active soloist and chamber recitalist career, mainly in France and Spain.
 After moving to the United States, Mr. Serge performed at the Music Festival of the Hamptons in East Hampton, New York, where he also performed as an accompanist for the Harlem Opera.
 When Mr. Serge moved to Southern California, he quickly established himself as a performer and teacher.
 He was the coach and accompanist for the Opera Programs at UCI and California State University, Long Beach.
 In addition, he was the Assistant Music Director to Scott Harlan conducting and directing The American Girls Revue in Los Angeles.
 Serge teaches Music and Foreign Languages (French and Spanish) and performs frequently with vocalists/choirs and in musical productions.
-Mr. Serge joined the faculty of Pacific Conservatory in 2011 and teaches at both our Orange and Costa Mesa facility.
+Mr. Serge joined the faculty of Pacific Conservatory in 2011 and teaches at both the Orange and Costa Mesa facilities.

 Wendy Sahagen, Art